wadoon/keyserver-java/README.md

 A simple key server implementation for the [VerifyThis Long-term Challenge](https://verifythis.github.io/).

+## News

+- (2019-09-29, 683be0d81364e8f6fbbc0670cef05fb2ea5f2e28)

+  I created a barebone version, which does not use any HTTP library or stack.
+  The barebone version uses the Java's Socket API, parses HTTP and routes by itself. see `HttpServer.java`.

+  The routing is special to this project, but the HTTP should be general.
+  Multi-part request are not supported.

+  It could be fun to find a way to verify custom parsing code.

 ## Getting Started

 Use the Gradle Import of your favourite IDE.
 On the command line you can just compile and run the tests.